SebastienRietteMTO/pppy/doc_sphinx/source/overview.rst

 linux with object codes compiled using the -fPIC option).
 To insure compatibility between fortran and python, fortran routines directly called by the python code must not use "assumed shape" arrays (arrays declared with ':' as dimensions).
-In case, some of the routines contain such elements, one should write a wrapper around this routine to declare explicit dimensions.
+In case some of the routines contain such elements, one should write a wrapper around these routines to declare explicit dimensions.

 For example, if the parameterization is this fortran subroutine: